psypdt/ZIS_C-_Summer_Course_2019/README.md

-Note: This page will be updated over the next couple days.
+`Note:` This page will be updated over the next couple days.
+You will be able to access the presentations and any example code/ solutions that we construct during the course.